 Getting Your Earnest Money Deposit Refunded

 Just like how the best time to think about selling a home is when you decide to buy a home, the best time to think about canceling an agreement is when you sign an agreement.
-Any kind of agreement.
-Whether it's an agreement to purchase real estate — known as a purchase offer — or a buyer's broker agreement, documents to refinance a mortgage, a listing agreement, any document that binds you to perform.
+This means any kind of agreement: a contract to purchase real estate—known as a purchase offer—or a buyer's broker agreement, documents to refinance a mortgage, a listing agreement, or any document that binds you to perform.

 Before you sign legal documents such as these, ask how you can cancel if things don't work out the way you hope or if you change your mind.
 If you don't receive a satisfactory answer or you can't figure it out yourself by reading the cancellation clauses, then don't sign until you have a lawyer review it and advise you.
 Here is what you should know about canceling listing agreements.